Athanasios-Sakatziadis/World-of-Warcraft-Data-Analysis/README.md

 # World-of-Warcraft-Data-Analysis Using SQL
 ![Στιγμιότυπο οθόνης 2025-02-06 004828](https://github.com/user-attachments/assets/43b6c76e-01f1-4503-86b3-d17b815e2efa)

-Since I’m a huge fan of Blizzard Entertainment, I wanted to bring my passion for World of Warcraft into data analysis by working with actual WoW data.
+Since I’m a huge fan of __Blizzard Entertainment__, I wanted to bring my passion for __World of Warcraft__ into data analysis by working with actual WoW data.

 What is World of Warcraft?
 WoW is the top 1 online MMORPG game for the last 21 years.

-This project is based on the "WoW Avatar History" dataset from Kaggle.
+This project is based on the __"WoW Avatar History"__ dataset from Kaggle.
 To make this project as immersive and authentic as possible, I structured it like a real Blizzard support ticket, similar to the ones I’ve received over the years.
 Banner Logo is a fan made creation since there are copyrights.